View all FAQs

 • a shareholder has 1000 shares currently in Kudocs; you record a recent share issue to that shareholder of 500 shares, their shareholding total will update to 1,500.

 The Record Historic route is for a company to add past information to the company’s Kudocs account.
-The action is defined as “Historic” because it has happened before the last confirmation statement.
+The action is defined as “Historic” because it has happened before the last confirmation statement (or incorporation date or Full Onboarding date).
 Adding a historic transaction information will not change current information.
 E.g:

 • add details of a director who was appointed and resigned in the past – the director is not added to the current board, their time of service is simply added as a historic fact.